DevYeom/OneWay/README.md

 ### Testing

-**OneWay** provides the `expect` function to help you write concise and clear tests.
-This function works asynchronously, allowing you to verify whether the state updates as expected.
+**OneWay** provides an `expect` function to help you write concise and clear tests.
+This function works asynchronously, allowing you to verify that the state updates as expected.

-Before using the `expect` function, make sure to import the **OneWayTesting** module.
+Before using the `expect` function, be sure to import the **OneWayTesting** module.

 ```swift
 import OneWayTesting